gdbooks/LegacyOpenGL/Chapter2/Callbacks.md

 ```

 ##Resize
+The resize callback is a bit special.
+Not in the good way.
+This callback is the whole reason that our ```MainGameWindow``` class has to extend
 ## Shutdown
 The shutdown callback is similar to the initialize callback.
 The function takes a sender ```object``` and a ```EventArgs``` event, it returns void.
 You hook shutdown up the the windows ```Unload``` callback